 • There is a need to assess the social relating aspects of a presentation.

-• You need performance-based cognitive testing where standardized administration matters (processing speed, working memory, learning/memory, some attention tests).
+• You need performance-based cognitive testing with standardized administration (processing speed, working memory, learning/memory, and some attention tests).

-• You want richer behavioral observations (how someone approaches tasks, persistence, frustration tolerance, social communication).
+• Richer behavioral observations are needed (how someone approaches tasks, persistence, frustration tolerance, and social communication).

 • You are more comfortable meeting with someone in person